StevenClontz/auburn-math-syllabus/README.md

 Download the ZIP of files, and open up `syllabus.tex` in your favorite TeX editor.
 Change all the variables to fit your course, and then compile to PDF.

+#### Comfortable with Git?

+I've set `.gitignore` to ignore a semesters folder, so here's my workflow:

+* Clone the repo as your `master` branch
+* `git checkout semester-specific-branch-name` to make a new branch for the semester
+* Update `syllabus.tex` to fit your course.
+* If you have any additional documents you want to track on the branch, put them in a folder like `semesters/2013-2`
+    * To track that subfolder, make sure to delete `semesters` from `.gitignore`.
+    * You can `\input{../../syllabus_dochead.tex}` to have a shared header file.

 ## How to Contribute

 If you are comfortable with GitHub you are free to submit a Pull Request, or I'd probably be happy to give you edit privileges to the repo directly.